EricZinda/Perplexity/backlog.md

       - (fixed) report_error()
       - (done) Remove execution_context()
     - (fixed) quit setting execution context at all
+    - (done) Phase 4: Refactor the code to follow the redesign for top level trees
-    - Phase 2: Update resolve_fragment to use the new shared code
+    - Phase 5: Update resolve_fragment to use the new shared code and make "not" test work
     -
 - Seems like we can get rid of the lineage code that runs as part of the solution group??